mnneeltakemail2/testNeel3/technical-details/creating-a-private-waves-blockchain-network.md

 }
 ```

-Pay attention to the parameters `waves.blockchain.custom.address-scheme-character` and `waves.blockchain.custom.genesis`, they was copied from the result and settings of genesis generator tool.
-Also look at `waves.wallet.seed` value, this value can be copied from "Seed" value for one of genesis addresses from the result of genesis generator tool.
+Pay attention to the parameters `neel.blockchain.custom.address-scheme-character` and `neel.blockchain.custom.genesis`, they was copied from the result and settings of genesis generator tool.
+Also look at `neel.wallet.seed` value, this value can be copied from "Seed" value for one of genesis addresses from the result of genesis generator tool.

 ## Sixth Step

-* Start your custom network node with `sbt "run waves-custom-network.conf"` Also you can run already builded release package \(deb or jar\) with this configuration file manually.
+* Start your custom network node with `sbt "run neel-custom-network.conf"` Also you can run already builded release package \(deb or jar\) with this configuration file manually.

 Done!
-You create your private Waves network consisting of one node!
+You create your private Neel network consisting of one node!

 ## Adding Nodes to Your Network

-You can add more nodes to your network using `waves.network.known-peers` parameter, specify the address and port of the existing node with the same network parameters like "127.0.0.1:6860".
-If you are making several nodes locally, then do not forget to change for the new nodes the network port `waves.network.port`, the API port `waves.rest-api.port`, folder for the data `waves.directory` and wallet seed `waves.wallet.seed`.
+You can add more nodes to your network using `neel.network.known-peers` parameter, specify the address and port of the existing node with the same network parameters like "127.0.0.1:6860".
+If you are making several nodes locally, then do not forget to change for the new nodes the network port `neel.network.port`, the API port `neel.rest-api.port`, folder for the data `neel.directory` and wallet seed `neel.wallet.seed`.

-`waves.blockchain.custom.functionality` section contains parameters that allow you to enable and disable some features in your blockchain system.
+`neel.blockchain.custom.functionality` section contains parameters that allow you to enable and disable some features in your blockchain system.

-**Note.** the developers can add new parameters in `waves.blockchain.custom.functionality` section, which are not present in this example; for an example of a working configuration, you can look at the[ `waves-devnet.conf` file in root folder of repository](https://github.com/wavesplatform/Waves/blob/master/waves-devnet.conf).
+**Note.** the developers can add new parameters in `neel.blockchain.custom.functionality` section, which are not present in this example; for an example of a working configuration, you can look at the[ `neel-devnet.conf` file in root folder of repository](https://github.com/neelplatform/Neel/blob/master/neel-devnet.conf).

-Check our [configuration file documentation](/en/waves-full-node/configuration-parameters.md) for more information.
+Check our [configuration file documentation](/en/neel-full-node/configuration-parameters.md) for more information.